- Key Takeaways

 - They will tirelessly and zealously fight for you, whether you enter a plea agreement or take the case to trial.

-The criminal defense lawyers at Randall & Bruch use their experiences as police officers and prosecutors to help them defend their clients in criminal cases.
+The criminal defense lawyers at Randall, McClenney, Daniels & Dunn use their experiences as police officers and prosecutors to help them defend their clients in criminal cases.
 They work hard to uncover the truth.
 This means taking a close look at all the evidence, interviewing witnesses, and conducting their own investigations of the state’s allegations.
 They have the experience, agility, and passion to give real people real representation.

 Testimonials

 We are fully prepared and wholeheartedly committed to helping you tackle your unique case.
-Whether you need help with criminal defense, family law, personal injury, or real estate law, Randall & Bruch has you covered.
+Whether you need help with criminal defense, family law, personal injury, or real estate law, Randall, McClenney, Daniels & Dunn has you covered.
 Listen to what some of our satisfied clients have to say.

 Chrystie S.: “Mr. Randall and his team provided excellent legal support during my case.
 Would give 10 stars if I could!”